Bringing your car to Madeira as an EU-national

 - that has paid the vehicle tax in the country of your former residence and did not benefit from any reimbursement scheme when left that country

-- owner of the vehicle in the country of your former residence for at least six months before transferring to Portugal, starting from the date on which the vehicle registration document was issued or from the date on which the leasing contract was signed, as relevant.
+- owner of the vehicle in the country of your former residence for at least six months before transferring to Portugal, starting from the date the vehicle registration document was issued or from the date the leasing contract was signed, as relevant.

-An EU national registering and using their car in Madeira must pay:
+An EU national registering and using their car in Madeira must pay the following:

 - Resgistration Tax (ISV); and